Live stream A&E Networks online

 The second method is to stream on the A&E app.
 The app only gives you on-demand content.
 You can’t live stream A&E on the app.
 There are full seasons of some shows, but you’re probably better off with a subscription to Hulu on-demand if you really want a comprehensive catalog of A&E shows.

 You used to need a cable subscription to sign in to the A&E app to get full access to all of its programming.
 Now some live TV services like fuboTV, Philo and Hulu with Live TV give you the same access.
 These apps are known as TV Everywhere apps because you can watch shows, movies and sometimes even live streams when you’re at home or on the road.

 Hulu with Live TV: Best way to watch A&E without cable

-Hulu with Live TV has about 59 channels including A&E, History Channel, HGTV, CNN, ESPN, ESPN2 and ESPN News.
-You’ll also find local NBC, ABC and FOX affiliates and regional sports channels like NBCSN.
+Hulu with Live TV has 65+ channels including A&E, History Channel, HGTV, CNN, ESPN, ESPN2 and ESPN News.
+You’ll also find more local NBC, ABC and FOX stations than any other live TV streaming service.
+And Hulu has a growing number of regional sports channels like NBCSN.

 fuboTV, best choice for sports fans who want A&E

-fuboTV is firmly rooted as a sports-first platform, but it has spent much of 2017 and 2018 broadening its channel selection.
+fuboTV is firmly rooted as a sports-first platform, but it has spent much of 2018 broadening its channel selection.